 QSTrader contains sensible, conservative default implementations for all of the above behaviour.
 This allows useful backtests to be run with minimal customisation beyond specification of alpha and risk models.
 It also allows straightforward customisation for those who wish to develop bespoke behaviour for any module in the system.

-Now that the basic approach of QSTrader has been outlined the next step is to Install QSTrader and see if it fits your particular systematic trading needs.
+Now that the basic approach of QSTrader has been outlined the next step is to install QSTrader and run a simple backtest.